The Hammond Collection

 The Archive of Microcars

-The Archive of Microcars is a recently established charitable trust, set up by the trustees in 2018 preserve & digitalize the irreplaceable archive material amassed over the years, to enable access by all.
+The Archive of Microcars is a recently established charitable trust, set up by the trustees in 2018 to preserve & digitalize the irreplaceable archive material amassed over the years, to enable access by all.
 Whilst the project is in its infancy, there are exciting plans ahead.

 Contact Us